 But it was the next three courses that brought the “ooos” and “ahs”, so if you go, don’t fill up too quickly (although the fresh bread with butter and a variety of salts makes it soooo tempting!)
 The third course were Key West pink prawns, served with goat cheese, smoked tomato, and green tomato marmalade.
 But it was the presentation that wins the night here.
 Each dish arrived under a glass cloche, smoke swirling, which when lifted made for a big reveal.

 The “Steak, Eggs & Lobster” came out still cooking on a sizzling Himalayan salt block.
 It looked amazing and the presentation was stunning.
 The meat was rare and I was able to cook it to my liking on the hot salt.
 The contrast to the lobster tail was so perfect surf and turf, but the quail egg was just overkill at that point of the evening.

-Although my stomach could only handle one meal of that magnitude, I did get recommendations for other fine dining options on the island including Le Clos, a French restaurant just off Center Street in Ferdinanda Beach in a quaint home.
+Although my stomach could only handle one meal of that magnitude, I did get recommendations for other fine dining options on the island including Le Clos, a French restaurant just off Center Street in the historic district of Ferdinanda Beach in a quaint home.

-20 South 2nd Street, Fernandina Beach, Florida 32034, (904) 261-8100
+Le Clos is located at 20 South 2nd Street, Fernandina Beach, Florida 32034, (904) 261-8100

-Another Ferdinanda Beach restaurant that came highly recommended was is Burlingame Restaurant.
+Another Ferdinanda Beach restaurant that came highly recommended was the Burlingame Restaurant.
 The chef was formerly at The Ritz-Carlton, but joined with the owners to open Burlingame.
 The restaurant focuses on coastal cuisine and fresh, local ingredients.

-20 South 5th St, Fernandina Beach, Florida 32034, 904-432-7671
+Burlingame is located at 20 South 5th St, Fernandina Beach, Florida 32034, 904-432-7671

 Timoti’s Seafood Shack

 The food is casual, focusing on wild-caught seafood including fried fish baskets, tacos, sandwiches and salads.
 I tried the fried oyster po boy (yum), and others in my group really enjoyed the seaweed salad, fish tacos, and the poke bowl.

-21 N 3rd Street, Ferdinanda Beach, FL 32034, 904-310-6550
+Timoti’s is located at 21 N 3rd Street, Ferdinanda Beach, FL 32034, 904-310-6550

 The Salty Pelican

-12 North Front Street, Fernandina Beach, FL 32034, (904) 277-3811
+Salty Pelican is located at 12 North Front Street, Fernandina Beach, FL 32034, (904) 277-3811

-Sliders is located right on the ocean front in Ferdinanda Beach, with a large indoor dining room, outdoor tiki bar and patio seating.
+Sliders is located right on the ocean front in downtown Fernandina Beach, with a large indoor dining room, outdoor tiki bar and patio seating.
 Plus, they have a fun playground for the kiddos.
 You’ll want to try one of their specialty drinks for some beach fun.

-1998 South Fletcher Avenue, Fernandina Beach, FL 32034, 904-277-6652
+Sliders is located at 1998 South Fletcher Avenue, Fernandina Beach, FL 32034, 904-277-6652

 f you are like me and enjoy a good breakfast, all the locals I asked suggested Beach Diner, serving specialties like “eggs on the bayou” benedict from 6 am to 2:30 pm.

-2006 S 8th Street, Fernandina Beach, FL 32034, 904-310-3750
+Beach Diner is located at 2006 S 8th Street, Fernandina Beach, FL 32034

-2120 Sadler Road, Fernandina Beach, FL 32034, 904-261-6277
+Ms. Carolyn’s is located at 2120 Sadler Road, Fernandina Beach, FL 32034, 904-261-6277

 Fernandina Beach Bars